A Bayesian computational methodology to solve general security games

 In this talk, we introduce a computational methodology for analyzing general security games from an ARA perspective.
 Our approach is capable of resolving any game represented as a bi-agent Influence Diagram, accommodating both discrete and continuous decision domains and supporting an arbitrary number of decisions per agent.
 We also discuss the computational challenges posed by continuous decision spaces and multi-stage decision processes.
 To illustrate the practical applicability of our methodology, we present a case study on disinformation warfare.

-Keywords: Adversarial risk analysis, Augmented probability simulation, Security games, Disinformation
+Keywords: Adversarial risk analysis Augmented probability simulation Security games Disinformation